PowerDNS/pdns/docs/appendices/backend-writers-guide.rst

   Returns the numerical value of a parameter.
 Uses ``atoi()`` internally

-  Sample usage from the BindBackend: getting the 'check-interval' setting:
+  Sample usage from the BIND backend: getting the 'check-interval' setting:

   .. code-block:: cpp